vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The YH mentions only the metaphysical aspect of the *mudrās* , their role as divine energies.
 They are, however, also hand gestures, to be displayed by the adept.
 This is explained in the Dī for each of the ten *mudrās* .

 These explanations are interesting, but translating these passages would take too much space here.
-Sketches of these hand poses, made by a *paṇḍ it* of the French Institute of Indology in Pondicherry, are given in fi gures 1.4
+Sketches of these hand poses, made by a *paṇḍit* of the French Institute of Indology in Pondicherry, are given in fi gures 1.4

 and 1.5.